 Savusavu is home to many different kinds of accommodations.
 For guests looking for an incomparable experience, a stay at a luxury resort nestled within the rainforest and still directly on a private beach is hard to beat.
 Guests can relax and enjoy their privacy, as well as unfettered access to all the beauty and pursuits Savusavu has to offer.
 If ever there was a way to experience Fiji, this is it.

 Visitors in this hidden paradise of Savusavu can enjoy a myriad of activities.
 Nature lovers can dive or snorkel among the beautiful reefs at Namena Marine Reserve or Split Rock, where you may even see local sharks.
-You can also go horseback riding on the beach, walk through the rainforest, watch dolphins frolicking in Natewa Bay, or visit any of the stunning waterfalls on the island.
+You can also walk through the rainforest, watch dolphins frolicking in Natewa Bay, or visit any of the stunning waterfalls on the island.
 For those looking to relax and unwind, the volcanic hot springs along the shore of Savusavu are unforgettable and offer warm, therapeutic waters right on the ocean shore.
 There is also a 9-hole golf course, hand line fishing, and freshwater swimming pools to enjoy.
 Interested in treasure hunting?
 A trip to the J. Hunter Pearl Farm allows you to see how pearls are created.
 You can see the oysters firsthand from within a glass-bottomed boat or by snorkeling right in the waters of the pearl farm.
 Of course, you can purchase pearls and pearl jewelry right in the showroom as well.

 If you’re arriving in Savusavu by boat, the Copra Shed Marina can take care of your vessel as you explore the offerings on land.
 Built in the 19th century, the marina provides moorings for vessels of varying sizes, including space for up to a 36-meter yacht.
 Fuel and water are available for your ship, as well as repair and maintenance, should you need it.
 Once you’re on land, consider visiting the Savarekareka Mission, one of the oldest structures in the area.
 Located just seven miles north of Savusavu town and still operational, Savarekareka Mission was built in about 1870 and was the first Catholic mission in Vanua Levu.
 Whether you explore by land or by sea, the history and stories of Savusavu and its people will keep you enchanted throughout your travels.